Home » Recipes » Main Dish Recipes » Eggs and Dairy » Creamed Mushrooms with Poached Eggs

 Prep and Cook the Mushrooms and Onions

-Mushrooms and green onions cooking in a skillet.
+Mushrooms and chopped green onions being sautéed in a pan with a wooden spoon.

 Poach the Eggs

-A poached egg in a slotted spoon being blotted on a kitchen towel.
+A poached egg on a slotted spoon is held over a white cloth towel.

 Finishing the Mushrooms